InputBlackBoxOutput/INGAME/README.md

 ### Functions
 - Connect with the HID module wirelessly
-- Read accelerometer data, compute steps and send the data to the HID module
+- Read accelerometer data, detect steps and send the data to the HID module
 - Calibrate the IMU device when the calibration button is pressed
 - Monitor battery level and sound a buzzer when the battery is low
 - Switch to power saving mode upon user inactivity